Peterson's algorithm: Modern problems

 Most modern CPUs reorder memory accesses to improve execution efficiency (see memory ordering for types of reordering allowed).
-Such processors invariably give some way to force ordering in a stream of memory accesses, typically through a memory barrier instruction.
+Such processors invariably provide some way to force ordering in a stream of memory accesses, typically through a memory barrier instruction.
 Implementation of Peterson's and related algorithms on processors that reorder memory accesses generally requires use of such operations to work correctly to keep sequential operations from happening in an incorrect order.
-Note that reordering of memory accesses can happen even on processors that don't reorder instructions (such as the PowerPC processor in the Xbox 360).
+Reordering of memory accesses can happen even on processors that don't reorder instructions (such as the PowerPC processor in the Xbox 360).